Xi Frame on Nutanix AHV¶

 The wizard should inform you that your cluster has been connected successfully.

 At this time, you cannot make any configuration changes to the Cloud Connector Appliance after it has been connected to the cluster.
 This functionality is coming soon.
-Please reach out to firstname.lastname@example.org if you need to make any changes to your CCA.
+Please create a support case through your MyNutanix portal if you need to make any changes to your CCA.

-If your account status hasn’t changed after an hour, please contact email@example.com and provide your cloud account’s display name.
+If your account status hasn’t changed after an hour, please create a ticket through your MyNutanix support portal and provide your cloud account’s display name.
 You can locate the cloud account’s display name by navigating to the Organization or Customer entity’s “Cloud Accounts” tab.

 The account status should change from “C” (Creating) to “R” (Ready).

-Click on the ellipsis listed to the right of your cloud account and select “Edit.”
-From the account edit page, click “Nutanix” to use your AHV infrastructure.
+Once the cloud account is ready, you can use your AHV infrastructure to create an account.
+From the account creation page, click “Nutanix” to use your AHV infrastructure.
 Select the on-prem datacenter you created earlier as your datacenter.
 Click “Create.”

 Navigate to your freshly-created account.
 On the Sandbox page of your Dashboard, you will see that your Sandbox is “under maintenance.”
 The most recent Xi Frame server components are likely being installed at this time.
 When it’s ready, the status will update to “running.”